Jahanzaib

 What is in the box?

-Production-grade.
+Everything you need.
 Nothing left for you to figure out.

-Reliability audit: error rate, hallucination rate, fallback coverage
+A reliability check — error rate, hallucination rate, fallback coverage

 How does the build actually run?

 Four phases.
-Three weeks.
+About three weeks.
 One engineer.

 1

-Read-only access (Day 1)
+Day 1: Read-only access

 2